BrianRivera22/osticket_prereqs/README.md

 <img src="https://github.com/BrianRivera22/osticket_prereqs/blob/main/os%20ticket%20prereqs/1.png"/>
 </p>
 <p>
-First, within the VM (osticket-vm), download the osTicket-Installation-Files.zip --> [https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD] and unzip it onto your windows vm desktop.
+First, within the VM (osticket-vm), download the osTicket-Installation-Files.zip --> [https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD] and unzip (extract all) this file onto your windows vm desktop.
 The folder should be called “osTicket-Installation-Files”

 Then open to Control Panel -> Programs -> Program and Features -> Turn Windows features on or off
 </p>